1 Day in Rome Itinerary Roaming Through Italy’s Capital

 A tree-lined street café in Rome with a European Union flag gently waving in the breeze, set against a backdrop of historical Roman architecture and lush greenery on a summer day.

-BUS: Truth be told, I’ve never taken any form of public transportation in Rome since I pretty much walked everywhere in the city center or was so tired and sweaty I was willing to just call a cab.
-Since traffic can be a big issue causing bus delays—especially around landmarks with the most tourist congestion—and the limited metro network only offers three subway lines, I’d really recommend just walking around on the single day you’re planning to spend in Rome.
-This will be quite simple when following the above itinerary, with the only place you may want to take the bus being Enoteca La Torre—but if you’re going out to a fancy dinner anyways you probably will want to call a taxi as opposed to getting on the bus in heels!
+BUS: Truth be told, I’ve never taken any public transportation in Rome since I walked everywhere in the city center or was so tired and sweaty I was willing to call a cab.
+Since traffic can cause bus delays—especially around landmarks with the most tourist congestion—and the limited metro network only offers 3 subway lines, I’d recommend simply walking around during the single day you spend in Rome.

 Where to Stay in Rome?